 The statute of limitations for this type of incident varies by state.
 The Texas breach of fiduciary duty statute of limitations is four years.
 This means someone must file the case no more than four years after the breach of fiduciary duty cause of action accrued.
 Since it can be hard to pinpoint when the breach of fiduciary duty began, it may be necessary for a lawyer to help determine when that date was.

 If you’re involved in a lawsuit for breach of fiduciary duty in Texas, you may need the legal help of a federal criminal defense attorney in Houston.
-Contact The Law Offices of Seth Kretzer today to discuss your case with a caring, knowledgeable legal professional.
+Contact The Law Offices of Kretzer and Volberding P.C. today to discuss your case with a caring, knowledgeable legal professional.